unjs/unctx/README.md

 const { use: useAwesome } = createContext<Awesome>()
 ```

+## Under the hood

+Composition of functions is possible using temporary context injection.
+When calling `ctx.call(instance, cb)`, `instance` argument will be stored in a temporary variable then `cb` is called.
+Any function inside `cb`, can then implicitly access instance by using `ctx.use` (or `useAwesome`)

 ## Pitfalls

 **context can be only used before first await**:

- To avoid leaking context, `call` method synchronously sets context and unsets it as soon as possible.
+ To avoid leaking context, `call` method synchronously sets context and unset it as soon as possible.
 Because of this, `useAwesome` should happen before first `await` call and reused if necessary.

 ```js
 async function setup() {